How To Stop Your Dog Chasing Cars

-A car is large, heavy, and very dangerous to a dog – but since dogs have a built-in affinity for chasing anything that’s fast and running away, it’s no surprise that many dogs decide that car-chasing is a fun activity.
+A car is large, heavy, and very dangerous to a dog, but since dogs have a built-in affinity for chasing anything that’s fast and running away, it’s no surprise that some dogs decide that car-chasing is a fun activity.

-Firstly, it’s safe to say that dogs do have a natural inclination to chase – so it’s important to tread carefully when you’re teaching him not to chase cars.
+Firstly, it’s safe to say that dogs do have a natural inclination to chase, so it’s important to tread carefully when you’re teaching them not to chase cars.

 In fact, it may be wise to get professional help if you’re very concerned this behavior because it isn’t something you want to take risks with.

-Also, it goes without saying that you should never leave a car-chasing dog unattended in any situation where he may give chase to a moving vehicle because you’re asking for trouble, for obvious reasons.
+Also, it goes without saying that you should never leave a car-chasing dog unattended in any situation where they may give chase to a moving vehicle, for obvious reasons.

-Whenever you’re training your dog around a car, you need to keep him on a short leash at all times.
+Whenever you’re training your dog around a car, you need to keep them on a short leash at all times.

-When his behavior has become more controllable, you can opt for a longer extendable leash – but you shouldn’t take any risks with off-leash training until you have a high degree of control over your dog.
+When their behavior has become more controllable, you can opt for a longer extendable leash, but you shouldn’t take any risks with off-leash training until you have a high degree of control over your dog.